How to Become a Family Lawyer

 Patience and resilience: Cases in this practice area can be long and drawn out.
 Clients will often face setbacks and disappointment.
 Family lawyers need to be an emotional rock and motivator to keep their clients’ spirits up so everyone can stay focused on the end goal.
 Because of the nature of these cases, family lawyers should take extra care to manage their stress, so they can be their best for their clients.
 These skills will help you build trust with your clients, be more persuasive in the courtroom, and negotiate powerfully on behalf of your clients.

-Tech skills: The most successful law firms today are leveraging the most innovative technology, like artificial intelligence, or legal software to work more efficiently and securely.
+Tech skills: The most successful law firms today are leveraging the most innovative technology, like artificial intelligence, or family law legal software to work more efficiently and securely.
 Legal tech, for example, helps firms immensely.
 From billing clients, to automating documents, to client intake and communication, and when you have the skills and familiarity with modern legal tech, you’re more likely to start your new role successfully and help more clients.

 Learn more about legal technology in our article, Software for Attorneys: How Lawyers Use Technology.